FREE Case Evaluation: 1-800-375-6160

 What exacerbates 3M’s culpability is evidence suggesting that the company was aware of the earplugs’ defects but continued to market and distribute the product.
 Internal documents, as well as whistleblower accounts, have indicated that 3M had knowledge of the design flaws.

 Despite knowing that the earplugs failed to meet safety standards, especially those set forth for military use, the company did not take sufficient action to correct these issues or to inform the end-users.
-This has led to legal ramifications, including lawsuits filed by those who suffered hearing loss or damage while using these defective earplugs.

 Health Implications of Using 3M Earplugs

 The main health implication of using 3M’s defective combat earplugs is the risk of suffering from hearing loss and tinnitus.
 Service members who relied on these earplugs for protection in noisy environments have reported these auditory issues.
-They say that the faulty design of the earplugs failed to provide adequate sound insulation.

 Known Injuries and Side Effects